 However, with customers becoming more selective about what marketing they engage with, it has never been more important to make sure your message stands out.
-54% of retailers agreed that making data usable was a key data challenge.
-Advanced Analytics give you the opportunity to analyze customer behavior and identify key opportunities to target customers at certain stages in the relationship with your business.
+Half of travel and tourism companies we surveyed said that "making data usable" was a key data challenge.

+Advanced analytics give you the opportunity to analyze customer behavior and identify key opportunities to target customers at certain stages in the relationship with your business.
 The result?
 Reduced churn, increased upsell and cross-sell opportunities and defined next best action (NBA) product recommendations.

-Once again, it's the data and analytics that drive and support the delivery of impactful experiences.
+Once again, it's data and analytics that drive and support the delivery of impactful experiences.
 The ability to design data-first contact strategies enables brands to develop a single snapshot of their future omnichannel strategy, covering a range of offline and online channels.
-These strategies allow you to react to customer behaviors to deliver timely, tailored communications and increase your customers' lifetime value (LTV).
+These strategies allow you to react to customer behaviors to deliver timely, tailored communications and increase your customers' lifetime value (CLTV).

 Digital activation is a critical part of any contemporary marketing strategy.
-Having brought all the right data in, having gotten it right and turned it into insights, making sure it makes a difference to the customer is fundamental.
+Having brought in all the right data, having gotten it right and turned it into insights, making sure it makes a difference to the customer is fundamental.